 - A finisher in charge, not a house painter

-The lacquer based products dry quickly in warmer weather and in a few hours in cold weather and they are ready to sand.
+The lacquer based products dry quickly in warmer weather or in a few hours in cold weather and they are ready to sand.
 It is more wasteful in materials than hand finishing but lacquer products dry in the air if they miss the wood and fall to the ground as lacquer dust that can be swept up and recycled into low quality finishes.
 We use the dried lacquer dust for our chicken feeder treadle painting by adding lacquer thinner to the lacquer dust.
-The only parts that get coated with a paint layer are the painting sticks that hold the parts to be painted and the only thing out the spray booth is lacquer thinner fumes.
+The only parts that get

 The down side is that a finisher with a shop has overhead to pay so he will charge more than a guy that works out of his pickup truck.
 That is good if a problem develops down the road as you can find the company for warranty work or matching any new work needed in the home.
 In the end you get what you pay for.

 On painted cabinets the undercoater, a specially designed lacquer paint that excels at adhesion and bonding to the succeeding layers, is sprayed and sanded after it dries.
 The wet coating raises the grain, causing small fibers to swell up, causing the surface to roughen.
-All the parts are sanded with 220 grit sandpaper or sanding sponges to smooth the surface.
+All the parts are sanded with 220 grit sandpaper or sanding sponges to smooth the surface and another coat of tinted undercoater is sprayed on both sides.
 Then a clear sealer is sprayed over everything.

 The sealing locks down the stray fibers and fills some of the pores so when the parts are sanded afterward you get a smooth finish.
-Sealer also separates any glaze from the raw wood so that you can control the rate at which the raze hangs.
+Sealer also separates any glaze from the raw wood so that you can control the rate at which the glaze “hangs”.
 Sealer excels at adhesion but it isn’t a durable finishing top coat.

 A pre cat lacquer, short for pre catalyzed lacquer, is sprayed as the top coat.
 Pre cats are factory catalyzed finish, two components clear coats that react with the oxygen in the air and become a polymer, two molecules become one new molecule and the bond is tough to break.